sustech-topology/TopCap/Topological enhanced neural network/README.md

-# Audio Processing and Topology-Enhanced Classification Framework
+# Topological enhanced neural neteork

 This repository contains a collection of Python scripts designed for advanced audio signal processing, feature extraction using topological data analysis, and machine learning experiments.
 The provided scripts cover a range of functionalities from preprocessing audio signals and extracting persistent homology features, to training topology-enhanced neural network classifiers and evaluating a Gaussian SVM model.